arieldll/trabalho-cmu/README.md

 git clone https://github.com/free5gc/free5gc
 ```

 Install all dependencies and compile the NFs available in the project, <a href="https://github.com/free5gc/free5gc">free5gc</a>, as such<a href="https://github.com/free5gc/free5gc/wiki/Installation">this link</a>.
-For to NEF works, you need compile and execute Network Repository Function (NRF), together MongoDB.
+For NEF works, you need to compile and execute Network Repository Function (NRF), together with MongoDB.
 If necessary, you would compile the other 5G core functions.

 After, start NRF.
 From 5gc root project: